 - For standard appeals, we must give you our answer within 30 calendar days after we receive your appeal.
 If your request is for a Medicare Part B prescription drug you have not yet received, we will give you our answer within 7 calendar days after we receive your appeal.
 We will give you our decision sooner if your health condition requires us to. - However, if you ask for more time, or if we need more information that may benefit you, we can take up to 14 more calendar days if your request is for a medical item or service.
 If we take extra days, we will tell you in writing.
-We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug. - o If you believe we should not take extra days, you can file a fast complaint.
+We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug. - If you believe we should not take extra days, you can file a fast complaint.
 When you file a fast complaint, we will give you an answer to your complaint within 24 hours.
-(See Section 11 of this chapter for information on complaints.) - o If we do not give you an answer by the deadline (or by the end of the extended time period), we will send your request to a Level 2 appeal where an independent review organization will review the appeal.
-Section 6.4 explains the Level 2 appeal process.
+(For more information about the process for making complaints, including fast complaints, see Section 11 of this chapter.)

-- If our answer is yes to part or all of what you requested, we must authorize or provide the coverage within 30 calendar days, if your request is for a medical item or service, or within 7 calendar days if your request is for a Medicare Part B prescription drug. - If our plan says no to part or all of your appeal, you have additional appeal rights. - If we say no to part or all of what you asked for, we will send you a letter. - o If your problem is about coverage of a Medicare service or item, the letter will tell you that we sent your case to the independent review organization for a Level 2 appeal. - o If your problem is about coverage of a Medicaid service or item, the letter will tell you how to file a Level 2 appeal yourself.
+- If we do not give you an answer by the deadline (or by the end of the extended time period), we will send your request to a Level 2 appeal where an independent review organization will review the appeal.
+Section 6.4 explains the Level 2 appeal process. - If our answer is yes to part or all of what you requested, we must authorize or provide the coverage within 30 calendar days, or within 7 calendar days if your request is for a Medicare Part B prescription drug, after we receive your appeal. - If our plan says no to part or all of your appeal, you have additional appeal rights. - If we say no to part or all of what you asked for, we will send you a letter. - If your problem is about coverage of a Medicare service or item, the letter will tell you that we sent your case to the independent review organization for a Level 2 appeal. - If your problem is about coverage of a Medicaid service or item, the letter will tell you how to file a Level 2 appeal yourself.